StudioGridTech/Studio-Darkroom-Pro-case-study/architecture.md

 # Architecture

-A high-level look at how Studio Darkroom is designed — the patterns that shape the codebase, the engineering decisions worth talking about, and the principles the project optimizes for.
+A high-level look at how Studio Darkroom Pro is designed — the patterns that shape the codebase, the engineering decisions worth talking about, and the principles the project optimizes for.

 > Source code is private.
 This page covers the *thinking*, not the *recipe* — implementation specifics live in the private repo.